Shaminda Amarakoon, Chair

 DRAM 9a/b, TD&P Seminar See description under Technical Design and Production.

-DRAM 99a/b, Internship Practicum This course provides practical work in the intern’s area of concentration, with experience in the different elements and phases of the theatrical production process.
+DRAM 99a/b, Internship Practicum This course provides practical work in the intern’s discipline, with experience in the different elements and phases of the theatrical production process.
 Interns train on tools, software, and processes as required for each production.
-Additional training beyond production needs is also possible after consulting with faculty or staff advisers.
+Additional training beyond production work is determined after consulting with faculty or staff advisers.
 Open only to those in the Technical Internship Training Program.
 Shaminda Amarakoon and faculty

-DRAM 559b, Imagining an Anti-Racist Production Process See description under Technical Design and Production.
+DRAM 559b, Strategies for IDEAS in Production See description under Technical Design and Production.